Bølling–Allerød Interstadial: North America

 Over the land between the Lena Basin and northwest Canada, increased aridity occurred during the Last Glacial Maximum.
 Sea level fell to about 120 m below its present position, exposing a dry plain between Chukotka and western Alaska.
 Clear skies reduced precipitation, and loess deposition promoted well-drained, nutrient-rich soils that supported diverse steppic plant communities and herds of large grazing mammals.
 The wet tundra soils and spruce bogs that exist today were absent.
+In the Ozarks, a transitional vegetation regime consisting of ash trees, hophornbeams, and hornbeams predominated, with an increase in oak and a decline in spruce and pine across the period.

 Cold temperatures and massive ice sheets covered most of Canada and the northwest coast, thus preventing human colonization of North America prior to 16,000 years ago.
 An "ice-free corridor" through western Canada to the northern plains is thought to have opened up no earlier than 13,500 years ago.
-However, deglaciation in the Pacific northwest may have taken place more rapidly and a coastal route could have been available by 17,000 years ago.
+However, deglaciation in the Pacific Northwest may have taken place more rapidly and a coastal route could have been available by 17,000 years ago.
 Rising temperatures and increased moisture accelerated environmental change after 14,000 years ago, as shrub tundra replaced dry steppe in many parts of Beringia.

-Camp settlement sites are found along Tanana River in central Alaska by 14,000 years ago and some evidence suggests human exploration at the Bluefish Caves in the Yukon as early as 15,500 years ago.
+Camp settlement sites are found along Tanana River in central Alaska by 14,000 years ago.
 Earliest occupation levels at the Tanana Valley sites contain artifacts similar to the Siberian Dyuktai culture.
 At Swan Point, these comprise microblades, burins, and flakes struck from bifacial tools.
 Artifacts at the nearby site of Broken Mammoth are few, but include several rods of mammoth ivory.
 The diet was of large mammals and birds, as indicated by faunal remains.

 Earliest site occupation at Ushki sites of central Kamchatka (about 13,000 years ago) display evidence of small oval houses and bifacial points.
 Stone pendants, beads, and a burial pit are present.
 In central Alaska up the northern foothills at the Dry Creek site c.
 13,500-13,000 years ago near Nenana Valley, small bifacial points were found.
 People were thought to have moved into this area to hunt elk and sheep on a seasonal basis.
 Microblade sites typologically similar to Dyuktai appear about 13,000 years ago in central Kamchatka and throughout many parts of Alaska.

-Around 12,000 years ago, the rising sea level reached a position less than 60 m below today's level and flooded the lowlands between Chukotka and western Alaska.
-The ensuing increase in moisture accelerated Alaska's transition to wet tundra and coniferous forests.
-The Bering Land Bridge had closed, thus Beringia ceased to exist.
-About this time, sites that comprise the Denali complex appeared and persisted to about 7,500 years ago.
-Denali complex sites indicate high yields of caribou remains c.
-8,000 years ago and corresponds with an increase in settlement size.